Boitu-coder/Boitu-coder/README.md

 An intelligent assistant that reviews your code and suggests improvements using GPT-4.
 [🔗 View Project Repo](https://github.com/boitumelo-chauke/ai-code-review-assistant)

-### 🎓 StudySync – UI/UX Mobile Prototype
+### 🎓 EduRise: A Mobile-website Prototype to Support South African Learners – UI/UX Mobile Prototype
-A Figma-based mobile app interface designed for students to manage schedules and tasks intuitively.
+A Proto.io-based mobile website interface design of EduRise embraces a mobile-first approach, with responsiveness at its core to ensure the website functions seamlessly across devices, especially smartphones commonly used by learners in rural and economically disadvantaged areas.
 [🔗 View Prototype](https://boitumelo-chauke.github.io/fullscreen.html)

 ### 📊 Sales Data Analysis Dashboard